 Some medicines used to treat other conditions can interfere with the medicines used to treat Addison's disease.
 For example, the combined oral contraceptive pill and hormone replacement therapy (HRT) used in the treatment of menopausal symptoms both interact with cortisone.
 The dose, therefore, may need adjusting.
 Always tell a doctor that you are being treated for Addison's disease if you are prescribed any other medicine.

 'Thinning' of the bones (osteoporosis) may be more common in people with Addison's disease compared to the general population.
 Osteoporosis mainly affects older people, in particular women who are past the menopause.
 There is much that can be done throughout your life to help prevent the development of osteoporosis or to minimise its severity if it develops when you are older.
 For example, regular exercise, a good diet and not smoking will all help.
 Where necessary, medication may be advised if bone 'thinning' is detected.
 A special type of scan that measures bone density is used to detect osteoporosis.
-See separate leaflet called Osteoporosis for more details.
+See the separate leaflet called Osteoporosis for more details.

 As mentioned above, if you have autoimmune Addison's disease, you have a higher-than-average chance of other autoimmune diseases developing.
 For example, thyroid problems, vitiligo, and pernicious anaemia - the most common being thyroid disorders, which are treatable.
-Therefore, tell your doctor if you develop any other unexplained symptom.
+Therefore, tell your doctor if you develop any other unexplained symptoms.
 You will normally have regular blood tests to check you have not developed any of these conditions.

 Further reading and references